aryalsohan0/NepalImportExportDashboard/README.md

 To make the data ready for suitable presentation or analysis, cleaning has been done using programming language R with the help of its libraries.

+There were some sub-category with quantity 0 (they were probably less than 1 unit), I imputed rate per unit of these commodities as average rate per unit of these sub-category.
+If there was only one row of particular commodity, mean couldn't be computed , so rate per unit is considered as value of that commodity whatever its quantity was.

 ## Libraries

 Following libraries will be used for this project: